Your Practice Online

 If the blood vessel is small and located away from the centre of the macula, then it is possible to apply laser to seal off the blood vessel.
 However, there is a 50 percent chance that the blood vessel could grow back again.

-Lucentis Injections
+Lucentis or Eylea Intravitreal Injections

 Avastin Injections

-How are Eye (Intrvitreal) Injections given?
+How are Eye (Intravitreal) Injections given?

 What are the risks of eye injections?

-The eye could be gritty and occasionally painful for the first 24 to 48 hours due to the irritative effects of Betadine.
-This usually settles down with ocular lubricants, ointments and simple pain-killers (eg Paracetamol).
+The eye could be gritty and occasionally painful for the first 24 to 48 hours due to the drying effects of Betadine.
+This usually settles down with ocular lubricants, ointments and simple pain-killers (e.g. Paracetamol).
 Often, tiny air bubbles are injected into the eye which appear as round floaters or dark spots in the vision.
 Again, this is harmless and should disappear over the next few days.

-Serious sight-threatening complications are fortunately rare and they include infection (endophthalmitis), bleeding and retinal detachment.
+Serious sight-threatening complications are fortunately rare, and they include infection (endophthalmitis), bleeding and retinal detachment.
 The risk of infection, for example is 1 in 2000.
 Injury to the lens can result in cataract.
 Emergency eye surgery may be needed to the save the sight in this situation.

 How frequent and how long is the course of injections?